 (2023-06-12, 12:09 AM)nbtruthman Wrote: Michael Tymn has written in his blog a good summary analysis of one of the scourges of modern times, the spread of existential despair and loneliness into the masses of the population.
 This has been primarily spurred by three factors according to Tymn: (1) - pervasive materialist ideological teaching in the schools and by the media, where these underlying toxic feelings are inevitable since most people now have been taught and have internalized the expectation of dreaded annihilation upon physical death, (2) - alienating modern TV and computer internet media, and (3) - growing irrelevancy and joblessness due to computer automation replacing legions of jobs ( http://whitecrowbooks.com/michaeltymn/en..._nihilism/ ).

+Of course, being a good materialist scientist or at least having that reputation, Frankl couldn't suggest anything like an afterlife actually exists.
 Hi, newcomer to the website here.
 As a 16 year old I can definitely agree with the part you quoted about materialist teaching in the classroom and ESPECIALLY internet media.
 Many apps that I use occasionally (reddit,discord,tiktok) have a large community of people who mostly reject any scientific evidence for the existence of some sort of continuation after “death”.
 I am guilty of being in that crowd especially after my breaking away from a Christian view point and trying to find solace in the anti-theist atheist community for some time.
 Eventually I began to feel dread over the matters of life and death in an “Oh Shit” moment after learning more and more about the climate change situation that’s been going on.
 Eventually push came to shove and I became depressed for months with little to no motivation out of fear that eventually everything I do have been for nothing and absolutely everything I know will cease to exist.
 I personally have only just started limited research into the cases for life after death and non-materialist view points since about right at the end of 8th grade and it has helped a little bit with easing my existential fears over these last few years.
 On the brighter side of things, while there most definitely is a big community (especially on reddit) of people skeptic of NDE’s and OBE/Astral Projection phenomena I’m glad to have also come across the proponets of metaphysical/afterlife research over there on that platform.
 Digging through some comment threads actually led me to this site.
 Sorry if this ventured off topic in any way!

 (2023-06-13, 08:05 AM)xman00 Wrote: Hi, newcomer to the website here.
 As a 16 year old I can definitely agree with the part you quoted about materialist teaching in the classroom and ESPECIALLY internet media.
 Many apps that I use occasionally (reddit,discord,tiktok) have a large community of people who mostly reject any scientific evidence for the existence of some sort of continuation after “death”.
 I am guilty of being in that crowd especially after my breaking away from a Christian view point and trying to find solace in the anti-theist atheist community for some time.
 Eventually I began to feel dread over the matters of life and death in an “Oh Shit” moment after learning more and more about the climate change situation that’s been going on.
 Eventually push came to shove and I became depressed for months with little to no motivation out of fear that eventually everything I do have been for nothing and absolutely everything I know will cease to exist.
 I personally have only just started limited research into the cases for life after death and non-materialist view points since about right at the end of 8th grade and it has helped a little bit with easing my existential fears over these last few years.
 On the brighter side of things, while there most definitely is a big community (especially on reddit) of people skeptic of NDE’s and OBE/Astral Projection phenomena I’m glad to have also come across the proponets of metaphysical/afterlife research over there on that platform.
 Digging through some comment threads actually led me to this site.
 Sorry if this ventured off topic in any way!

-While you didn't ask for it, as someone significantly older than you (I have three kids who are all older than you as well Wink ), I would offer you a small bit of advice.
+While you didn't ask for it, as someone significantly older than you (I have three kids who are all older than you as well ), I would offer you a small bit of advice.

 If you haven't already, seek out people in your personal network that you can talk to about these things.
 Whether that be immediate or extended family, friends, teachers, etc. I worry for smart (you're obviously so!), young people who end up exclusively engaged via digital mediums on these topics.
 I truly think the interpersonal fellowship of others can be incredibly helpful and healthy here.

 Oh, and welcome to our little corner of the digital space.
-Smile

 (2023-06-13, 01:33 PM)Silence Wrote: If you haven't already, seek out people in your personal network that you can talk to about these things.
 Whether that be immediate or extended family, friends, teachers, etc.